-- K_4 with an edge removed? - the graph \triangle \triangle ? - the graph $\triangle\triangle$? - the connected graph with 4 vertices and 4 edges containing a three cycle? - an Eulerian graph with 5 vertices containing a 3-cycle? - the graph $\triangle\triangle$ but with a vertex from each triangle joined by an edge (7 edges in total)?
+- K_4 with an edge removed? - the graph being a disjoint union of two three-cycles: $\triangle \triangle$? - the graph being two three-cycles sharing a vertex: $\triangle \triangle$? - the connected graph with 4 vertices and 4 edges containing a three cycle?

+- the graph △ △ but with a vertex from each triangle joined by an edge (7 edges in total)? - the graph △ △ but with two vertices from one triangle joined by edges to two vertices of the other (8 edges in total)?